-Fall is nearly upon us and that means festive foods, the holidays, and of course a new round of anticipated book releases.
+Fall is upon us and that means festive foods, the holidays, and of course a new round of anticipated book releases.
 And what better way to celebrate the new season than with some fresh reads?
 While there are dozens of new books coming out this fall, we’ve curated a few of our top picks.
 Here’s what’s in store for fall 2018.

 Becoming by Michelle Obama